joaogalvesluiz/weather-app/README.md

 ### How to Use

-* Acess https://openweathermap.org/ and create a Login, then search a API KEY.
+* Access https://openweathermap.org/ and create a Login, then search a API KEY.
 * Put you API KEY in main.js

 ### Pictures